-It grows easily in most of the country and robustly returns to zone 4 Minnesota gardens every spring, where it grows happily until fall frosts.
+It grows easily in most of the country and robustly returns to even the coldest gardens every spring, where it grows happily until fall frosts.
 It even comes in different flavors, such as chocolate mint and pineapple mint.

 You can also forage wild varieties of all sorts of mints.